Arshdeep Singh

-Arshdeep Singh (born 5 February 1999) is an Indian professional cricketer who plays for the India national cricket team.
+Arshdeep Singh (born 1999) is an Indian professional cricketer who plays for the India national cricket team.
 In Indian domestic cricket, he plays for Punjab and for Punjab Kings in the Indian Premier League.
 Arshdeep is a left-arm medium-fast bowler.
-He was an integral member of the Indian team that won the 2024 T20 World Cup, and was the joint-highest wicket taker of the tournament.
+He was an integral member of the Indian team that won the 2024 and 2026 T20 World Cups, and was the joint-highest wicket taker in the former.
 Singh was also a member of the 2025 Champions Trophy and 2018 U19 World Cup winning squads.

 Arshdeep made his international debut for the Indian team in July 2022 in a T20I match against England.
 He bowled a maiden over on debut, becoming just the third Indian bowler to do so on their T20I debut.
 (Note: The others were Jhulan Goswami, the former captain of the Indian women's team, and Ajit Agarkar who played for India's men's team between 1998 and 2007.)
 Arshdeep is the first Indian bowler to take 100 wickets in T20 internationals.

-Early life
+Early life and education

-Arshdeep Singh was born on 5 February 1999 in Guna, Madhya Pradesh, in a Punjabi Jatt Sikh family to Darshan Singh and Baljit Kaur.
-His father was posted to Guna as a member of the Central Industrial Security Force (CISF) where he worked for more than 25 years.
-The family later moved to Kharar near Chandigarh.
-He used to bicycle 13 kilometres from his home to his school, Guru Nanak Public School, Sector 36, Chandigarh for practice.
-He started playing gully cricket with neighborhood boys and in 2015 joined Jaswant Rai's cricket academy in Chandigarh.
-He has an elder brother, Akashdeep Singh, who resides in Brampton and a sister, Gurleen Kaur.
+Arshdeep Singh was born in 1999 in Guna, Madhya Pradesh.
+He completed schooling at Gyan Jyoti Public School, Kharar and is a current student of Chandigarh University, Gharuan.

+He has publicly referred to Chandigarh University as "मेरी यूनिवर्सिटी" (my university) in promotional videos while discussing his exams and academic performance.